Category: Health & Wellness

 How Depression Affects Men, Women and Teens

-By: CECILY AGCAOILI, M.D.
 In recent months, I’ve seen an increased number of patients with symptoms of depression.
 The Covid pandemic, inflation, war and political turmoil, increased work and home responsibilities — it’s enough to upset anyone’s emotional balance.
-Often, my patients report an upsetting life event, like the death of a loved one, a…
+Often, my patients report an upsetting life event, like the death of a loved one, a relationship breakup, problems on…

 -